juice-shop/pwning-juice-shop/part1/rules.md

 If you are not familiar with the features of DevTools yet, there is a worthwhile online-learning course
 [Discover DevTools](https://www.codeschool.com/courses/discover-devtools)
-on [Code School](https://www.codeschool.com) availabble for free.
+on [Code School](https://www.codeschool.com) available for free.
 It teaches you hands-on how Chrome's powerful developer toolkit works.
 The course is worth a look even if you think you know the DevTools quite well already.